Anorectal Expulsion Balloon Catheters-MUI

 Is Biofeedback using Balloon Catheters better than other treatment options?

-There is a growing volume of evidence that the use of Rectal Balloon Therapy is more effective then the use of:
+There is a growing volume of evidence that the use of Rectal Balloon Therapy is more effective than the use of:

 Where should I go or who should I see to help me?

-While your in luck!
 Over the last 20 years there has been an explosion of clinicians who specialize in Pelvic floor therapy.
-First adopted by physical therapy the list of qualified clinicians have expanded to occupational therapy and rehab programs are developing right in your own specialists office.
+First adopted by physical therapy, the list of qualified clinicians has expanded to occupational therapy and rehab programs and are developing right in your own specialist’s office.
 A good place to start is on our Find A Therapist page.

 Anorectal Expulsion Balloon Catheter Specs: